Quantum Computing Universal Thermalization Dynamics in a (2+1)D Lattice Gauge Theory: Performance of the Entanglement-Hamiltonian Tomography Protocol

 An example of the eigenvalue spectrum of the EH, comparing the exact values with those obtained from our procedure, is shown in~\Fig{fig:overviewES}.
 Panel (a) shows the reconstructed entanglement spectrum for several times, comparing exact data (black lines), infinite-measurement results (cyan crosses), emulator data (blue squares), and quantum-computed data (orange circles), for one given initial state.
 Panel (b) shows the symmetry-resolved spectrum for $gt$=1.02.
-Here, $s$ are the symmetry sectors of $\rho_A$, see the discussion at the end of Sec.~\ref{sec:model} in the main text.
+Here, $s$ are the symmetry sectors of $\rho_A$, see the discussion in the Methods section.
 While our analysis effectively describes the low-lying part of the entanglement spectrum, it fails to quantitatively reproduce the higher part associated with very small probabilities.
 Additionally, the reconstructed spectrum appears more mixed (more entangled) compared to e.g., the emulator data.
 This discrepancy primarily is due to finite-measurement statistics and device errors.
-Comparison with the infinite-(ideal-)measurement results also reveals that the BW-inspired parameterization falls short in capturing even quantitatively higher-lying components of the spectrum.
+Comparison with the infinite-(ideal-)measurement results also reveals that the BW-inspired parameterization falls short in capturing quantitatively higher-lying components of the spectrum.
 It is noteworthy that the limitations of the parametrization become more pronounced at later times where the Trotter-step size is large and even the low-lying part deviates.
-This is because the effective Trotter Hamiltonian at late times deviates from the known target Hamiltonian from which the BW-inspired ansatz is derived.
+This is because the effective Trotter Hamiltonian at late times deviates from the known target Hamiltonian from which the BW-inspired ansatz is derived. {In addition, Trotterization with coarse steps leads to a recurrence of the initial state in the evolution; the gap-ratio distribution becomes `un-chaotic' at even later times, after initially approaching a GUE distribution.
+This is shown in \Fig{fig:Trotter}, where we present numerically computed results, independent of the EHT-BW ansatz.}

+{Figure~\ref{fig:BWgapratiostates} shows the gap-ratio averages separately for all six initial states.
+These are compared with experimental data (yellow circles) and with emulated data (blue squares).
+The results demonstrate that the emergence of a GUE regime is approximately similar for all initial states.}

 In \Fig{fig:BWgapratiobases}, we study the accuracy of our tomography scheme concerning the number of random bases.
 Each basis is probed with $N_{\rm shots}=750$ samples, employing emulated data to eliminate the effect of device errors.
 Applying $N_\mathcal{U}=4$ to $N_\mathcal{U}=128$ random bases shows convergence in the lower-lying range of the entanglement spectrum relatively fast.
 However, the higher-lying part is not reconstructed even with a large sample size.
 The top panel displays the average EGRD over time, showing consistent behavior across the sample range.
 Error bars indicate the spread from combining initial states and symmetry sectors, which decrease with increasing $N_\mathcal{U}$.
 Concretely the error bars are obtained by computing the mean of the gap ratios for every sector and initial states separately, and then computing the standard deviation.